brianLiu0405/ssss/_sources/labs/lab6.rst

 =================

 As mentioned earlier, each entry of a page table points to the next level page table, a block, or a page.
-The entry is combined with the page frame's physical address and attributes of the region.
+The entry is combined with the page frame physical address and attributes of the region.

 We list the necessary content for you.